 Bringing Beauty Back to Science

-In anticipation of the his lectures this fall, Dr. Ashley Moyse has asked a few big questions of Dr. McGrath, our first speaker.
-Read below to find out how natural theology might bring beauty back into the sciences and get a sneak peek at Dr. McGrath’s two lectures.
+Recently, Dr. Ashley Moyse has asked a few big questions of Interface contributor Dr. Alister McGrath.
+Read below to find out how natural theology might bring beauty back into the sciences.

 Ashley Moyse (RC) is the McDonald Postdoctoral Fellow in Christian Ethics and Public Life, Christ Church, Oxford.
 From January 2017 to July 2018, he served as Postdoctoral Fellow in Theology and Science at Regent College.